philpicton/dotfiles/nvim/.config/nvim/README.md

 ':TSInstall vue-language-server'

-If you are doing Vue development, don't install a Typescript Language Server.
+If you are doing Vue development, don't install a separate Typescript Language Server.
 The Volar (vue language server) is set up to handle TS, and the TS server will not understand `.vue` files.